OpenZeppelin/openzeppelin.com/privacy.md

 We will collect and process Personal Data about you from a number of sources, including:

 **Personal Data you give us.** This is information about you that you give us by filling in forms on the Websites, or by corresponding with us by phone, e-mail, social media, forum, blog or otherwise.
 The information you give us may include your name, address, e-mail address and phone number, financial and credit card information, personal description, personal documentation and photographs or other information you choose to share with us.

+**Personal Data you agree we may collect.** You may agree to give us information relating to your use of the Services, which may include technical information like frequency of use of subcommands or other features utilized within the Services.

 **Personal Data we collect about you.** With regard to each of your visits to our Websites we will automatically collect the following information: